 Drew’s geographic location, close to headquarters of major corporations as well as accessible to a large variety of small businesses and not-for-profit organizations, makes it possible for students to work while in school.
 Drew students are very much in demand in our local community.

 The best resource for a local part time job is to search DrewLink, Drew University’s online job database that lists opportunities that are posted by local employers.
 Part time jobs can include office work, retail, and even babysitting for local families.
-To receive the password and the registration instructions, please contact the Career Center at email@example.com or 973-408-3710.
+To receive the password and the registration instructions, please contact the Center for Internships and Career Development at email@example.com or 973-408-3710.

 On-campus jobs are posted on the Financial Aid website.
 Most of these jobs do require that students are work-study qualified.